IQSS/datafest/DataFest-2020/Custom_Databases_for_Data_Management/03_scripting_with_databases.md

 **Python**

-The python code is slightly more verbose than that for R, but is still very easy to understand:
+The python code is slightly more verbose than that for R, but is still very easy to understand.
+You can download the two files [`bad_query.py`](https://raw.githubusercontent.com/hbs-rcs/datafest/master/DataFest-2020/Custom_Databases_for_Data_Management/scripts/bad_query.py) and [`better_query.py`](https://raw.githubusercontent.com/hbs-rcs/datafest/master/DataFest-2020/Custom_Databases_for_Data_Management/scripts/better_query.py):

 ```python
 # import our python3-print-in-python2 and SQLite modules